Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 ## Vision

-The vision for the Disposable Camera application project is to develop a user-friendly mobile application that facilitates effortless capturing and sharing of memorable moments during events, with a particular focus on enhancing accessibility for older individuals.
-By prioritising simplicity, intuitiveness, and inclusivity, the app aims to bridge generational gaps and foster meaningful connections among attendees, ensuring that everyone can participate fully in capturing and reliving event experiences.
+The vision for the Disposable Camera application is to develop a user-friendly mobile app that effortlessly facilitates the capturing and sharing of memorable moments during events.
+Inspired by the nostalgic charm of disposable cameras, the app focuses on enhancing accessibility, particularly for older individuals, by prioritizing simplicity, intuitiveness, and inclusivity.

-// todo
-// to narrow the use of the phone
-// everyone can participate!
-// keep the older people?
-// without download
+Our goal is to bridge generational gaps and foster meaningful connections among attendees, ensuring that everyone can fully participate in capturing and reliving event experiences.
+By enabling access without the need for a full download and limiting the number of photos each participant can take, the app encourages users to be more present and engaged during events.
+The Disposable Camera application aims to transform event experiences by making them more interactive, inclusive, and memorable for all attendees, regardless of age or technical ability.

 ## Objectives

-- Capture and share moments
-- Nostalgic experience
-- User-friendly interface
-- Cross-platform compatibility
-- Enhanced engagement

-//
+1. **Enhance Accessibility**

+Develop the app with a focus on simplicity and intuitiveness to ensure it is accessible to users of all ages, particularly older individuals.
+This includes a user-friendly interface and easy-to-navigate features.

+2. **Seamless Access**

+Implement App Clips and Instant App technologies to allow participants to access the app's features without needing a full download, reducing barriers to entry and enhancing user convenience.

+3. **Foster Engagement**

+Encourage event attendees to be more present and engaged by limiting the number of photos each participant can take, promoting mindfulness and selective capturing of moments.

+4. **Facilitate Instant Sharing**

+Ensure that photos taken by participants are automatically shared in a communal event gallery, allowing all attendees to instantly access and relive shared memories.

+5. **Cross-Platform Compatibility**

+Design the app to be compatible across various devices and platforms, ensuring a seamless experience for all users, regardless of their device.

+6. **Promote Inclusivity**

+Create an app that bridges generational gaps and fosters meaningful connections among attendees, allowing everyone to participate fully in capturing and sharing event experiences.

+7. **Enhance Event Experience**

+Aim to transform event experiences by integrating modern technology with the nostalgic concept of disposable cameras, making events more interactive, inclusive, and memorable.

 ## Scope
 The scope of the project encompasses a set of features designed to facilitate the seamless creation, management, and participation in events through the Disposable Camera App.
 It's important to note that the scope features outlined below may be subject to revision based on user feedback and iterations following the completion of the first version of the app.
 This flexibility allows for continuous improvement and adaptation to user needs and preferences, as detailed in the functional requirements section.